 CZOs provide essential datasets and a coordinated community of researchers that integrate hydrologic, ecological, geochemical, and geomorphic processes from grain-to-watershed scales.
 CZOs are the lenses through which the rich complexity of interactions between the lithosphere, pedosphere, hydrosphere, biosphere, and atmosphere can be brought into focus.
 CZOs are poised to reveal how mass and energy fluxes interact with life and rock over geological timescales, for example processes that transform bedrock into soils, and how the same coupled processes enact feedbacks between the Critical Zone and changing climate and land use over timescales of human decision making.

-The U.S. National CZO Program is centered on six observatories located in differing climatic and physiographic environments, from California to Puerto Rico.
-These CZOs work with their European counterpart observatories funded by the European Commission (see SoilTrEC).
+The U.S. National CZO Program is centered on nine observatories located in differing climatic and physiographic environments, from California to Puerto Rico.
+An additional tenth observatory is inactive and not currently funded by NSF.
+The CZOs work with their European counterpart observatories funded by the European Commission (see SoilTrEC).

 The wide range of climates, histories, and environmental settings spanned by the CZOs enable invaluable collaborations and intercomparisons.
 The CZOs are interlinked on many levels and include shared infrastructure, knowledge, data and meetings.